boltops-tools/puma-cloudwatch/README.md

 **Important**: If you change the CloudWatch send frequency, then Sum statistic must be normalized.
 For example, let's say you use `PUMA_CLOUDWATCH_FREQUENCY=30`.
 Then puma-cloudwatch will send data every 30s.
 However, if the chart is still using a 1-minute period, then the Sum statistic would "double".
 Capacity has not doubled, puma-cloudwatch is just sending twice as much data.
 To normalize the Sum, set the time period resolution to match the frequency.
 In this case: 30 seconds.

 If you use the Average statistic, then you don't have to worry about normalizing.
-Average already inherently normalized.
+Average is inherently normalized.

 ## Installation